h3llolovely/FOM_Friend/README.md

-#FOM Friend v2

-FOM Friend - Dec 2023
+# FOM Friend v2

-Modified by: Jason Schwarz - jay@hellolovely.tv
+- Dec 2023 - Modified by: Jason Schwarz - jay@hellolovely.tv

 A time-saving, low-profile UI panel for frequently used elements and effects.
 Based on Get-Sh*t-Done Palette by Markus Feder